Conformal Prediction Under Feedback Covariate Shift for Biomolecular Design: Efficient computation of the full conformal confidence set for ridge regression and Gaussian process regression

-where the input space $\mathcal{X}$ was the combinatorially complete set of $8,192$ sequences, and $p_X$ was the likelihood under the training input distribution (equal to $1 / 8192$, since training sequences were sampled uniformly from the combinatorially complete data set).
+where the input space $\mathcal{X}$ was the combinatorially complete set of $8,192$ sequences.
+The $\textsc{TrainInputLikelihood}$ subroutine returned the likelihood under the training input distribution, which is simply equal to to $1 / 8192$, since training sequences were sampled uniformly from the combinatorially complete data set.
+See \texttt{\href{https://github.com/clarafy/conformal-for-design}{https://github.com/clarafy/conformal-for-design}} for an implementation.

 Computing the test input likelihoods was dominated by the $(n + 1) \times |\mathcal{Y}|$ normalizing constants, which can be computed efficiently using a single tensor product between an $(n + 1) \times p \times |\mathcal{Y}|$ tensor containing the model parameters, $C_i + y \mathbf{A}_{-i, n}$ and $\beta$, and an $|\mathcal{X}| \times p$ data matrix containing all inputs in $\mathcal{X}$.
 For domains, $\mathcal{X}$, that are too large for the normalizing constants to be computed exactly, one can turn to tractable Monte Carlo approximations.